zmanian/gaia/spec.md

 mechanism for atoms holders to keep their atoms bonded.
 All atom holders are incentivized to keep their atoms bonded as newly minted atom are provided to the bonded atom supply.
-These atom provisions are assigned  proportionally to the each bonded atom.
+These atom provisions are assigned  proportionally to the each slashible bonded atom, this includes unbonding atoms.
 The intention of validation previsions is not to increase the proportion of atoms held by validators as opposed to delegators, therefor validators are not permitted to charge validators a commission on their stake of the validation previsions.

 Validation provisions are payed directly to a global hold account (`BondedAtomPool`) and proportions of that hold account owned by each validator is defined as the `GlobalStakeBonded`.
 The atoms are payed as bonded atoms.
-The The global params used to account for the fee pools are introduced in the persistent object `Params`.

 ``` golang
 type Param struct {